Metropolitan Thames Valley: Thames Valley Housing Association

-The Thames Valley Housing Association (also Thames Valley housing) was a medium-sized housing association based in Twickenham, South West London, which owned or managed around 15,000 homes at the time of the merge.
-These included traditional rented housing, shared ownership, key worker and student accommodations.
+The Thames Valley Housing Association (also Thames Valley housing) was a medium-sized housing association based in Twickenham, South West London, which owned or managed around 15,000 homes at the time of the merger.
+These included traditional rented housing, shared ownership, and key worker and student accommodations.

-Thames Valley was founded in 1966 and began their first building project in 1968.
+Thames Valley was founded in 1966 and began its first building project in 1968.